Information on COVID-19 for Patients, Including Vaccine Roll-Out and Re-Opening

 Information will be updated, as it comes to hand.
 Please review regularly.

-Please note at this time, whilst we always make every attempt to accommodate your specific requests around treatment days and times, our referral rate has increased dramatically.
-We are trying our best to provide service to as many patients as possible, therefore, we ask you to limit requests to address only essential needs.
+Please note at this time, whilst we always make every attempt to accommodate your specific requests around treatment days and times, our first priority is to provide safe care to our patients as we all navigate the changing health and community requirements.
+We. therefore, ask you to limit requests to address only essential needs.
 We thank you for your understanding.

 This information is provided by View Health to help guide our patients on: